-- Correspondence from your insurance company that shows you received just a fraction of what you need for repairs, not enough to help you temporarily move into another place, or not enough to replace certain belongings.
+- Correspondence from your insurance company that shows you received less than you need to make necessary repairs, not enough to help you temporarily move into another place, or not enough to replace certain belongings.
 Keep in mind that FEMA cannot give you an award for something your insurance company has already paid.

 - A copy of a utility bill, driver’s license, lease or rental agreement, bank statement, local school document, motor-vehicle registration, or employer’s letter.
-All can be used to prove the damaged home or rental was your primary residence, meaning you lived there during a major part of the year.
+All can be used to prove the damaged home or rental was your primary residence, rather than a secondary or vacation home.

 - A proof of homeownership, like mortgage or insurance documents, tax receipts, deed, receipts for major repairs within the last few years, or a court document.
-If your papers were lost or destroyed, click on www.usa.gov/replace-vital-documents for information on how to replace them.
+If your papers were lost or destroyed, visit www.usa.gov/replace-vital-documents for information on how to replace them.

 You may receive a call or letter from FEMA asking for more information.
-Or FEMA may schedule another inspection of your home.
+Or FEMA may schedule another inspection of your home or property.
 In any case, you can expect a decision letter within 90 days after FEMA receives your appeal.